pact-foundation/docs.pact.io/website/blog/2024-06-25-pact-open-source-update-june-2024.md

 👋 It's June, we've just passed the Summer Solstice, and some of you may be engrossed in footie-fever supporting your favourite team at the Euros ⚽.
 Good luck!

-In this month's update, we will be bringing you a raft of updates across the Pact OSS Ecosystem as usual, letting you know how we got on at GitHub's Merge festival in Berlin, and sharing some of the latest community events coming up this year.
+In this month's update, we will showcase what has been happening across the Pact OSS Ecosystem, letting you know how we got on at GitHub's Merge festival in Berlin, and sharing some of the latest community events coming up this year.

 ## Pact OSS Updates